LuW14/digital-twin-operations-research/content/dt-paper.md

 31. **Combining Simulation and Machine Learning as Digital Twin for the Manufacturing of Overmolded Thermoplastic Composites**.
 Journal of Manufacturing and Materials Processing, 2020. [paper](https://doi.org/10.3390/jmmp4030092). *André Hürkamp et al.*

-32. **An architecture of an Intelligent Digital Twin in a Cyber-Physical Production System**. [paper](https://doi.org/10.1515/auto-2019-0039). *B. Ashtari Talkhestani et al.*
+32. **An architecture of an Intelligent Digital Twin in a Cyber-Physical Production System**.
+Automatisierungstechnik, 2019. [paper](https://doi.org/10.1515/auto-2019-0039). *B. Ashtari Talkhestani et al.*

 > There lacks, however, a clear, encompassing architecture covering necessary components of a Digital Twin to realize various use cases in an intelligent automation system.